Emotional Shutdown, Numbness, and Dissociation

 • Building trust with protective parts

-As internal safety increases, these protective responses soften on their own.
+As internal safety grows, these protective responses naturally soften (Schwartz, 2013).

 Healing Is About Safety, Not Flooding

-Trauma healing does not mean forcing yourself to feel everything all at once.
+Trauma healing doesn’t mean feeling everything at once.

-It means creating enough safety—internally and externally—that your nervous system no longer needs to shut down.
+It means creating enough internal and external safety so your nervous system no longer needs to shut down.

 When safety is present: